jlbellier/Coursera/README.md

+# Folder content

-# This folder contains the exercices and projects of the course on Data Science followed on Coursera.
+This folder contains the exercices and projects of the course on Data Science followed on Coursera.